walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-credentials2/README.md

 ## Getting Started

+### Portrait capture timestamp migration

+`Mdl.portraitCaptureDate` and `PhotoId.portraitCaptureDate` use `kotlin.time.Instant?`.
+Supply the actual capture instant, for example `Instant.parse("2024-02-29T12:34:56Z")`.
+The JSON property remains `portrait_capture_date`; CBOR uses tag 0 and a UTC timestamp at whole-second precision.
+Fractional seconds are truncated during encoding.

+This is a source and binary API change from `LocalDate?`: consumers must update constructor/copy calls and property usage, then recompile against the new library.
+Publish this change only in a release that permits that API break.
+Issuer profiles must use `stringToTDate` and provide a timestamp, replacing `stringToFullDate`.
+The bundled times are synthetic examples, not a migration rule for stored values.

+A date alone does not identify a capture instant.
+Obtain the actual time from the issuer's source data or omit this optional field when it is unknown; do not assume midnight or the server's local time zone.
+Date-only model input is rejected.
+Do not re-encode an already signed credential to repair this field: its issuer must issue a replacement if correction is needed.
+Presentation continues to use the authoritative issuer-signed bytes.

 ## What is the mdoc library
 This library implements the mdoc specification: [ISO/IEC 18013-5:2021](https://www.iso.org/standard/69084.html), Personal identification -- ISO-compliant driving licence -- Part 5: Mobile driving licence (mDL) application.